 Bob’s on point, at the registration office early before the rush of sleepy-eyed and pissed-off masses come in to demand answers as to why their schedules are all screwed up.
 Bob has a job, so he’s paying for his classes out of pocket this first semester, and Bob has a general idea of what he wants to do with his professional life (let’s say…accounting.
 Bob fucking loves numbers.)

 Bob has a girlfriend.
 Bob has his own car.
-Bob visits his grandmother and pays his parents’ electric bill.
-Bob is not your typical slacker teen.
+Bob visits his grandmother weekly and pays his parents’ electric bill without them asking, every month.
+Bob is not your stereotypical slacker teen.

 Bob goes into that first semester loving life.
 Takes his general education courses and does well in them all, though he notices that his professors (who are all part-time adjunct faculty) seem a little distracted throughout the semester; a little tired, a little under-prepared, a little flustered overall.
 No worries though, he studies the material, aces his tests, and gets his first four straight A’s.